Dextroamphetamine Detox

 - Week 3 & 4: Symptoms will subside slightly, but most individuals will experience at least some level of withdrawal all the way through the fourth week.
 In addition, depression and cravings will continue to linger.

-PAWS is the term for the post-acute withdrawal syndrome that can sometimes last after these initial 4 weeks.
+PAWS is the term for the post-acute withdrawal syndrome that can sometimes last after these initial four weeks.
 Most individuals experience deficits in their executive control functions for weeks or even months after acute withdrawal has ended.
-Depression and cravings can continue on even longer.
-In some rare instances, individuals might even experience a resurface of psychotic effects weeks later as a result of stress.
+Depression and cravings can continue even longer.
+In some rare instances, individuals might experience a resurface of psychotic effects weeks later as a result of stress.
 As such, it is extremely important that those grappling with dextroamphetamine withdrawal are given the tools to cope with PAWS after their acute syndrome ends.

 Dangers of Dextroamphetamine Withdrawal